WIAS-PDELib/ExtendableFEM.jl/docs/src/itemintegrators.md

 # Item Integrators

-Item integrators compute certain quantities of the Solution, like a posteriori errors estimators, norms, drag/lift coefficients or other statistics.
+`ItemIntegrator` provides a flexible interface for computing derived quantities from finite element solutions.
+These include a posteriori error estimators, norms, physical quantities (e.g., drag/lift coefficients), and other statistics that are computed by integrating over mesh entities (cells, faces, etc.).

+## API Reference

 ```@autodocs
 Modules = [ExtendableFEM]